ttbilgin/MSK_TEZ/Readme.md

-# Would you like me to create a visualization of any particular aspect of this analysis, such as the action distribution over time or the error patterns?
+## Would you like me to create a visualization of any particular aspect of this analysis, such as the action distribution over time or the error patterns?

+  This dataset is gathered from a Python editor.
+How can I find out if the student has a talent for coding or not?
+Or Can I find that?